INTRODUCTION

 TIPS FOR TRANSITIONING TO DAIRY-FREE LIVING

-Making the switch to a dairy-free lifestyle can be straightforward with a few practical strategies.
-Begin by gradually replacing dairy with plant-based alternatives in your daily routine—for example, use unsweetened almond or oat milk in coffee, cereals, or smoothies.
-Experiment with dairy-free yoghurts and cheeses until you find products that satisfy your taste.
+Making the switch to a dairy-free lifestyle doesn’t have to feel overwhelming.
+With a few intentional strategies, you can create a routine that feels natural and enjoyable.
+Start by gradually introducing plant-based alternatives into everyday meals, such as using almond or oat milk in coffee, cereal or smoothies.
+You can also experiment with dairy-free yoghurts and cheeses until you find products that satisfy both your taste and your lifestyle.

 CONCLUSION